MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 ### Where can I find the images used for Microsoft-hosted agents?

 Licensing considerations limit us from distributing Microsoft-hosted images.
-We are unable to provide these images for you to use in your scale set agents.
+We're unable to provide these images for you to use in your scale set agents.
 But, the [scripts](https://github.com/actions/runner-images/tree/main/images) that we use to generate these images are open source.
-You are free to use these scripts and create your own custom images.
+You're free to use these scripts and create your own custom images.

 ### How do I configure scale set agents to run UI tests?